Part of the series ‘Communism → second-wave feminism → social re-engineering’

 — Experiments in Living: The Fatherless Family, by Rebecca O’Neill; Sept.
 2002, CIVITAS

 The earliest experiment in modern history to abolish the two-parent. married-couple family in the USSR was a massive failure.
 That was never a secret.
 We knew about it early on and should have learned from it; the USSR did and tried corrective actions but never succeeded with alleviating the terrible consequences of those early anti-family policies.

-We refused to learn from the experiences of the USSR with the experiment to abolish marriage, because the failure of the USSR did not end the symbiosis of communism and feminism in the rest of the world.
+We refused to learn from the experiences of the USSR with the experiment to abolish marriage, because the failure and fall of the USSR did not end the symbiosis of communism and feminism in the rest of the world.

 “If at first you don’t succeed, try, and try again,” but when such exercises in futility fail to bring the desired results, they are frequently described with this definition of insanity (often wrongly attributed to Einstein): “The definition of insanity is doing the same thing over and over and expecting different results,” except, that does not describe insanity, it describes the futility of repeating a course of action that does not, cannot and will not produce the desired results.